SSahilShah/Mitrun-Bank-Project/README.md

 ## Footer [🔁Home](#table-of-content)

 Don't forget to give a star to this project, as it motivates me.
-Please follow me on LinkedIn and consider me for any internship or entry-level data analyst role.
-I am looking for opportunities, whether paid or unpaid.
+Please follow me on LinkedIn and consider me for any entry-level data analyst role.
+I am looking for opportunities.

 **Created & Presented by:** sahil shah , Aspiring Data Anlayst **Date:** 03/01/2024